zoot101/snapraid-daily/README.md

 git clone https://github.com/zoot101/snapraid-daily
 cd snapraid-daily

-# Build the Package - Accept the default prompt for dh_make
+# Create a source archive using dh_make
 dh_make -s --createorig

+# Build the package
 dpkg-buildpackage -uc -us
 ```

-A new debian package should be created in the parent directory that can be installed
-with **dpkg** or with **apt** as shown above.
+A new debian package should be created in the parent directory that can be installed with **dpkg** or with **apt** as shown above.

 # Return Codes

 The Script Returns the following codes for the following conditions.
 This can be useful to direct systemd or a seperate master script to
 carry out further actions depending on the code.

 * 0: Success